ReedDahle/Reed-s-TI-84-Plus-CE-Repository/README.md

 # Reed-s-TI-84-Plus-CE-Repository
 A collection of TI-BASIC programs for the TI-84 Plus CE
+I wrote all of these a logn time ago and I've forgotten what they do or how they work.
+I made an attempt to figure out what most of them do, but some of them still elude me.
+Some of them also need to be fixed and updated, but these programs were never meant to be professional or even see the light of day.
 ADVNTR - a very short adventrue rpg I thought about programming
 ANGCON - convert degrees to radians or vice versa
 BIGFCT - Lists all factors of a number